Ansys Charge Plus 2024 R1 What’s New

 Fig. 2.
 New visualization methods shows where arcs and sparks take place.

 Additional features available in the visualization tool include better monitoring of variables related to radiation hardening, the fluid solver, and the particle-in-cell (PIC) solver.
-Extra probes have been added, specifically for the finite element method (FEM) solver.
+We have added extra probes, specifically for the finite element method (FEM) solver.

 Previously, users had to look at the data, such as the potential average, over the whole system.
 Now users can select a given body in the model and report on the data specifically.